Azure/azure-sdk-for-python/doc/installation.rst

 Installation with pip
 ---------------------

-You can install individually each library for each Azure service:
+You can install each Azure service's library individually:

 .. code-block:: console